 Nozawa Onsen.
 Togari Onsen Ski Resort is smaller than Nozawa Onsen and it’s at lower elevation, yet it comes to the fore on cold powder days when there is carnage at Nozawa and every powder hound is frothing at the mouth to get to the fresh powder!
-Meanwhile at Togari Ski Resort you’re blissfully unlikely to encounter any competition for the fresh powder lines.
+Meanwhile at Togari Ski Resort you’re blissfully unlikely to encounter much competition for the fresh powder lines.

 Togari Onsen is worthy of a day trip from Nozawa, or powder hounds could play here for a day or two and stay overnight to enjoy the simplicity and Japanese-ness of Togari.